German Haushaltsschulen: Women’s Education in the 1900’s

 Haushaltsschule 1900's

 The students were taught about the different types of stoves, mostly a coal stove was used at the time.
 Whether modern or traditional, which was certainly also a question of the budget.
-There was a notice on the wall: “The girls should carefully grasp the briquettes with pliers in order to always keep their hands clean”
+There was a notice on the wall: “The girls should carefully grasp the briquettes with pliers to always keep their hands clean”

 Haushaltsschule 1900's, washing dishes